 python3 ProtModel_Clusterl.py

-Now, instead of launching the simulations and the summary statistics calculations as the other versions, some executables files are created.
+Now, instead of launching the simulations and the SS calculations as the other versions, some executables files are created.
 The user only has to focus on “launch_Simu.sh” file.
-It will be created following the CESGA cluster format so maybe it has to be adapted to the user’s cluster changing any of the first lines (those which start with “#”) or the next line, which load CESGA modules needed for the execution (e.g. python, mpi4py).
-However, change the other lines, which launch the simulations and the summary statistics calculations, is not recommended.
+It will be created following the CESGA cluster format so maybe it has to be adapted to the features of the user’s cluster, possibly changing any of the first lines (those which start with “#”) or the next line, which load CESGA modules needed for the execution (e.g., python, mpi4py).
+However, change the other lines, which launch the simulations and the SS calculations, is not recommended.
 ProtModel running information will be the same as in the others versions and will be written in a “slurm.out” file.

 sbatch launch_simu.sh